 14. Marine Science Center New Smyrna Beach

-Not to be confused with the Marine Discovery Center, the Marine Science Center New Smyrna Beach invites you to observe their patients in the sea turtle hospital and bird hospital/rehab facility as well as the resident birds, turtles and marine life that cannot be returned to the wild due to their injuries.
+Not to be confused with the Marine Discovery Center, the Marine Science Center New Smyrna Beach invites you to observe their patients in the sea turtle hospital and bird hospital/rehab facility as well as the resident birds, turtles, and marine life that cannot be returned to the wild due to their injuries.

 15. New Smyrna Beach Restaurants